getify/Functional-Light-JS/manuscript/ch9.md

 // ["MR","JONES","ISNT","RESPONS...","FOR","THIS","DISASTER"]
 ```

 What about fusing two or more `filter(..)` predicate functions?
 Typically treated as unary functions, they seem suitable for composition.
 But the wrinkle is they each return a different kind of value (`boolean`) than the next one would want as input.
 Fusing adjacent `reduce(..)` calls is also possible, but reducers are not unary so that's a bit more challenging; we need more sophisticated tricks to pull this kind of fusion off.
-We'll cover these advanced techniques in Appendix A "Transducing".
+We'll cover these advanced techniques in Appendix A, "Transducing".

 ## Beyond Lists

-So far we've been discussing operations in the context of the list (array) data structure; it's by far the most common scenario you encounter them.
+So far we've been discussing operations in the context of the list (array) data structure; it's by far the most common scenario where you'll encounter them.
 But in a more general sense, these operations can be performed against any collection of values.

 Just as we said earlier that array's `map(..)` adapts a single-value operation to all its values, any data structure can provide a `map(..)` operation to do the same.
 Likewise, it can implement `filter(..)`, `reduce(..)`, or any other operation that makes sense for working with the data structure's values.

 The important part to maintain in the spirit of FP is that these operators must behave according to value immutability, meaning that they must return a new data structure rather than mutating the existing one.

 Let's illustrate with a well-known data structure: the binary tree.
 A binary tree is a node (just an object!) that has at most two references to other nodes (themselves binary trees), typically referred to as *left* and *right* child trees.
-Each node in the tree holds one value of the overall data structure.
+Each node in the tree holds one value of the overall data structure:

 ![Binary tree](images/fig7.png)

 For ease of illustration, we'll make our binary tree a binary search tree (BST).
 However, the operations we'll identify work the same for any regular non-BST binary tree.

 **Note:** A binary search tree is a general binary tree with a special constraint on the relationship of values in the tree to each other.
 Each value of nodes on the left side of a tree is less than the value of the node at the root of that tree, which in turn is less than each value of nodes in the right side of the tree.
-The notion of "less than" is relative to the kind of data stored; it can be numerical for numbers, lexicographic for strings, etc. BSTs by definition must remain balanced, which makes searching for a value in the tree more efficient, using a recursive binary search algorithm.
+The notion of "less than" is relative to the kind of data stored; it can be numerical for numbers, lexicographic for strings, and so on.
+BSTs by definition must remain balanced, which makes searching for a value in the tree more efficient, using a recursive binary search algorithm.

 To make a binary tree node object, let's use this factory function: